countable-web/open-source-corporation/hr/GIT.md

 git push origin master
 ```

-Then deploy the changes (different for every project currently).
+Then deploy the changes (automated by Jenkins in most projects).

 ## General Guidelines